Saligrama, Udupi: Demographics

 The name is derived from the sacred stone Saligrama worshipped by the Vaishnavas Smarthas (Hindus) as an aniconic symbol of Lord Vishnu.

 Saligrama has special importance for those who follow Lord Guru Narasimha as their community deity.
 It was believed that the community followed Lord Guru Narasimha as their spiritual guru instead of following mutts for spiritual guidance as an image of Lord Narasimha appeared in Raja Bhattacharya's dream instructing him to do so.

 Most of the people of Saligrama are Kota Brahmins.
-The main language spoken in Saligrama is Kannada.
+The main language spoken in Saligrama is Kundagannada.
 Tulu and Konkani is also spoken here.

 Transportation

 Saligrama is located approximately midway between Udupi and Kundapur on National Highway 17.

 Bus service is available from Udupi and Kundapur.

 Direct bus service is available from Saligrama to the state capital Bangalore and Mumbai.

 Local means of transport is through autos and taxis.